 The reflection in the snow-covered hills continues to symbolize clarity, but the landslide now feels like a natural part of the process.

-Nicks invites others to understand that the challenges (the landslides) in life are part of who she is and have shaped her into who she’s become.
+She understands that the challenges (the landslides) in life are part of who she is and have shaped her into who she’s become.

-“Landslide” Song Meaning: Embracing Life’s Impermanence
+“Landslide” Song Meaning: Navigating Change

-“Landslide” speaks to the universal experience of grappling with change and the passing of time.
-The metaphor of a landslide represents times when life feels overwhelming, but these moments often lead to growth and a deeper understanding of oneself.
+“Landslide” is about the universal experience of grappling with change and the passing of time.
+The landslide represents times when life feels overwhelming or forces you to change course, but these moments often lead to growth and a deeper understanding of yourself.
+The recurring imagery of mountains, snow, and seasons ties the lyrics to the cyclical and ever-changing patterns of life.

 Songs Like “Landslide”